A clustering theorem in fractional Sobolev spaces: Special cases

 4pt

-{\bf Acknowledgement.} The second and third authors are members of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica 'Francesco Severi').
-A.\ Iannizzotto is partially supported by the research projects: {\em Analysis of PDEs in connection with real phenomena} (CUP F73C22001130007, Fondazione di Sardegna 2021), {\em Nonlinear Differential Problems via Variational, Topological and Set-valued Methods} (PRIN-2017AYM8XW).
-The authors are grateful to S.\ Mosconi for stimulating discussions and precious suggestions.
+{\bf Acknowledgement.} The authors are members of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica 'Francesco Severi').
+A.\ Iannizzotto is partially supported by the research project {\em Problemi non locali di tipo stazionario ed evolutivo} (GNAMPA, CUP E53C23001670001).
+The authors are grateful to S.\ Mosconi for stimulating discussions and to P.D.\ Lamberti for useful references on the extension problem.
+Finally, the authors are grateful to the anonymous Referee for her/his careful reading of this paper and kind words of appreciation.